BodenmillerGroup/CISI_IMC/docs/index.md

    `analysis/parameter_sweep` can be removed from `git sparse-checkout`

-2. For downloading all the packages into a conda environment, follow instructions '1.'.
+2. For downloading all the packages into a conda environment, follow instructions 'a.'.
 If the CISI code is only accessed via the parameter sweep, there is the option of only installing a conda environment containing snakemake and then running the Snakefile for the parameter sweep using the --use-conda parameter.
-   For this, follow option '2.'
+   For this, follow option 'b.'

     1. Install cisi_imc_env conda environment.